chromium/chromium/docs/accessibility/brltty.md

 matches the one in the new brltty.

+#### ChromeVox
+ChromeVox keeps a list of bluetooth braille display names (search for bluetooth_display_manager.js).

+Within the brltty sources (as of 6.3), one can find all bluetooth display names
+in:
+brltty/Programs/bluetooth_names.c

 ### Testing

 Firstly, try to test against brltty on linux.
 This involves building brltty at